moheebk123/Note-App/README.md

 A note application built with **Node.js**, **Express**, and **MongoDB**.
 It allows users to create, edit, and delete notes—all in a simple and clean web interface.

+---

+## Note
+-Despite correctly setting up the Google client, authorized URLs, SMTP config, and handling environment variables, these two features are still running into issues — likely due to OAuth redirect handling and mail service permissions.
+-All other parts of the application — including core features — are complete and functional on local machine.

+---

 ## 🚀 Features

 - 🔐 User authentication (session-based with JWT)